|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Their work completed, the 87th Construction Battalion "Seabees" were withdrawn, first echelon September 5.
 Second echelon departing on the 25th for D'Or on New Caledonia.

-At the end of the war, the remaining aircraft were bent and bulldozed into the bush off the strip and dumped off the cliff at the far end.
+At the end of the Pacific War, most of the remaining aircraft were bent and bulldozed into the bush off the strip and dumped off the cliff at the far end of the runway.

 P-38H Lightning Serial Number 42-66671